Tarek William Saab

-Tarek William Saab Halabi ([taˈɾek 'wiljam ˈsa:β], طارق وليام صعب حلبي; born 10 September 1962) is a Venezuelan politician, lawyer and poet.
-He is a leader of the Fifth Republic Movement (MVR) party founded by Hugo Chávez, President of Venezuela, who publicly called him "The Revolution's Poet".
+Tarek William Saab Halabi ([taˈɾek 'wiljam ˈsa:β], طارق وليام صعب حلبي; born 10 September 1962) is a Venezuelan politician, lawyer, and poet.
+He was a leader of the Fifth Republic Movement (MVR) party founded by Hugo Chávez, President of Venezuela, who publicly called him "The poet of the revolution".
 He was the Governor of Anzoátegui from 2004 to 2012, and a member of the Committee for Justice and Truth since 2013.
 In December 2014, he was elected "People's Defender", or Ombudsman, by the National Assembly for 2014–2021 term.
-Saab was appointed as President of the Republican Moral Council of Venezuela by the People's Power in 2015.
-On 5 August 2017, he was appointed as Prosecutor General of Venezuela by the National Constituent Assembly in substitution of Luisa Ortega Diaz.
+On 5 August 2017, the National Constituent Assembly appointed him as Attorney General in substitution of Luisa Ortega Diaz.

+Early life and education

+Tarek William Saab was born on 10 September 1962 into a family of Lebanese merchants.
+Saab began his Law School studies in 1985 in Santa Maria University, but for undisclosed reasons he did not graduate in the regular 5 years (his class was graduated in 1990), but graduated as an attorney in 1992.

 Career

-Saab began his Law School studies in 1985 in Santa Maria University, but for undisclosed reasons he did not graduated in the regular 5 years (his class was graduated in 1990), and finally he graduated as an Attorney in 1992. after Hugo’s Chavez took office he was a member of the Constituent Assembly that drafted in 1999 the Constitution of the Bolivarian Republic of Venezuela.
+After Hugo Chavez took office he was a member of the Constituent Assembly that drafted in 1999 the Constitution of the Bolivarian Republic of Venezuela.
 In 2000, he was elected a member of the Venezuelan National Assembly.

 During the coup d'état of April 2002, Saab was imprisoned by security forces after a crowd of protesters had gathered around Saab's home, threatening him and his family.
 He was held incommunicado for several hours.

-While Saab was head of the foreign policy commission of Venezuela's National Assembly in 2002, he was refused an entry visa to the United States.
+In October 2002, Saab was head of the foreign policy commission of Venezuela's National Assembly, and was refused an entry visa to the United States.
 Reuters reported that Saab told local television he had been denied the visa because a U.S. State Department report "identified him as 'an individual linked to international subversion'".
 According to Venezuela's El Universal, Saab said he been denied the visa because of alleged ties with international terrorist organizations, which he denied any association with.
-Saab is of Lebanese Druze ancestry and is an outspoken critic of Israel.
+Saab is an outspoken critic of Israel.
+He is also a outspoken critic of the current president of Brazil and former political ally of Nicolas Maduro, Luiz Inácio Lula da Silva and the current president of Chile, Gabriel Boric after Lula and Boric openly criticized the transparency of the 2024 Venezuelan elections.